Teaching at the Loft

 - Youth In-Person classes (including teen classes)

-For all adult and youth classes, in-person and online, except for residencies, you will need to submit your proposal through Submittable at the links above.
+For all adult and youth classes, in-person and online, except for residencies, you will need to submit your proposal through Submittable.
 Please use the online submission portal even if you are proposing a repeat of an existing class.

 What You'll Need to Propose a Class